gandalfhq/kafka/README.md

 - ```docker-compose stop```

+## Commands

+You can enter a command line through docker-compose:

+        docker-compose run bash

+You can then run commands, with these variables:

+- `$KAFKA_HOME` is the Kafka installation directory.
+- `zookeeper:2181` is the address for accessing zookeeper
+- `kafka:9092` is the address for accessing kafka

+For example, you can create some topics:

+        $KAFKA_HOME/bin/kafka-topics.sh --create --topic test --partitions 4 --zookeeper zookeeper:2181 --replication-factor 2
+        $KAFKA_HOME/bin/kafka-topics.sh --list --zookeeper zookeeper:2181

+Or send some messages:

+        $KAFKA_HOME/bin/kafka-console-producer.sh --broker-list kafka:9092 --topic test

+And read those messages:

+        $KAFKA_HOME/bin/kafka-console-consumer.sh --zookeeper zookeeper:2181 --topic test --from-beginning

 ##Note

 The default ```docker-compose.yml``` should be seen as a starting point.
 By default each broker will get a new port number and broker id on restart.
 Depending on your use case this might not be desirable.
 If you need to use specific ports and broker ids, modify the docker-compose configuration accordingly, e.g. [docker-compose-single-broker.yml](https://github.com/wurstmeister/kafka-docker/blob/master/docker-compose-single-broker.yml):